MJCA duo finishes in state’s top three

 Earlier, Mt.
-Juliet Christian junior Darius Hylick finished second in the shot put.
-His Saints football teammate, Logan Collier, was third in the long jump.
+Juliet Christian junior Darius Hylick finished second in the shot put with a throw of 48-7.
+His Saints football teammate, Logan Collier, was third in the long jump with a leap of 20-10.25..

-Full times and distances had not been posted by the Tennessee Secondary School Athletic Association by presstime.

 A day earlier, Lebanon’s Special Olympics team took advantage of the newly-created Unified Track Invitational.
 Here are the Blue Devils’ results: